jigpu/linuxwacom-wiki-archive/wiki/FAQ_for_Linuxwacom.md

 [FAQ](/wiki/FAQ#Is_hot_plugging_supported_for_my_USB_tablet? "wikilink")

-A workaround for Xorg's that do not support hot plugging by Aristeu Rozanski's is *wdaemon* linked at the bottom of the [Tablet Hotplugging](/wiki/Linuxwacom_HOWTO#Hotplugging_the_device "wikilink") section in the [Linuxwacom HOWTO](/wiki/Linuxwacom_HOWTO "wikilink").
+A workaround for Xorg's that do not support hot plugging by Aristeu Rozanski is *wdaemon* linked at the bottom of the [Tablet Hotplugging](/wiki/Linuxwacom_HOWTO#Hotplugging_the_device "wikilink") section in the [Linuxwacom HOWTO](/wiki/Linuxwacom_HOWTO "wikilink").
 Last development on it was 9/08 so later model tablets aren't included.
 This daemon is